sharespost/chef-newrelic/README.md

 * Installing the Python agent?
 You'll need the python cookbook to be available.
 * Installing the DotNet agent?
 You'll need the ms_dotnet4 cookbook to be available.

+* Installing the plugin agent?
+You'll need the python cookbook to be available.
+* Making use of the deployment LWRP?
+You'll need the curl cookbook to be available.

 ## Platforms:

 * Debian